noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 rather, something that I don’t want to believe, Alice continued speaking with a mysterious look on her face.

 [Yes, well...
-While I was disposing of a sh*tty Demon who had a perverted fetish of killing the relatives and everyone related to the person that caught their attention, other than the person themself, I picked her up and raised her.
+While I was disposing of a shitty Demon who had a perverted fetish of killing the relatives and everyone related to the person that caught their attention, other than the person themself, I picked her up and raised her.
-However, I don’t where or how things went wrong, but she grew up with the peculiar habit of searching for Demons just like that sh*tty Demon, torturing them until they begged to be killed, before they were thoroughly erased.]
+However, I don’t where or how things went wrong, but she grew up with the peculiar habit of searching for Demons just like that shitty Demon, torturing them until they begged to be killed, before they were thoroughly erased.]

 That just went into a disturbing direction!
 I thought that Pandora-san had a